“Carry me along, taddy, like you done through the toy fair.”

 I did not make it to Orinin on that first attempt.
 I was called home from Budapest by my brother.
 I made it back in time to speak with my father one last time, and to be at his side with the rest of the family when he died.
 His penultimate thought, the next to last time he was conscious, was to think of his children, and to tell my brother of cash he had hidden away.
 His last act was to stare up from his tubes at my brother, in the middle of the night, and to shake his head.
 He chose his end as he chose the character of his last decades, as he had not been able to choose his youth.
 He lived his long old age and faced his death, with humor, grace, and stoic courage.

 Two months after Mac died, Julia and I completed our journey to Orinin.
 What had been the Jewish houses along the main street are now occupied by Ukrainians.
 There are no more Jews in Orinin.
 I did the best I could to figure where my father’s house, apparently gone, had been.
 I attached to a tree a brief account of Mac’s life, and with Julia, and Vitaly and Vasily, our interpreter-guide and our driver, standing by, read it aloud.
 Then I buried at the spot a time capsule with the account of Mac’s life and photos of his family.
 I visited the old Jewish cemetery, where presumably my great-grandfather and great-grandmother are buried.
-There is no way to locate their graves because the stone had long since been overturned and stolen, many used by the Ukrainian wartime mayor to build his new house.
+There is no way to locate their graves because the stones had long since been overturned and stolen, many used by the Ukrainian wartime mayor to build his new house.
 On the steps of it are still the inscriptions in Hebrew.
 We were given the account of the days in August 1941, one month after the birth of my sister in New York City, when nearly all of the Jews of Orinin and Kamianets-Podilskyi were executed by the Nazis.

 Vitaly found the current mayor for us, who welcomed us into his office.
 With Vitaly’s help, I interviewed him.
 At one point, our subject of discussion led him to interrupt and show us photographs of Orinin’s recent celebration of Ukraine’s fifteenth anniversary of independence from the Soviet Union.
 I thumbed through the photographs and then stopped, showing them to Julia.
 Several young women, in traditional garb, were standing by a small waterfall.